First Deputy Chief Medical Examiner

 After graduating from Sackler School of Medicine in Tel Aviv, Israel, Dr. Greenberg has spent his entire career practicing medicine in New York City, completing his residency at Mount Sinai Hospital and his forensic fellowship at the Office of Chief Medical Examiner.

-Executive Deputy Commissioner for Administration and Chief of Staff
+Executive Deputy Commissioner for Administration

 Dina Maniotis, MPA is the Executive Deputy Commissioner for the Office of Chief Medical Examiner.
 She brings over 25 years of management experience to the agency, including a decade of leadership in disaster planning, preparedness, and emergency response.